robertdebock/presentations/terraform-new-things.md

 # Postcondition

-To check if an existing resource meets the requirements.
+Check if an existing resource meets the requirements.

-Can be used in a `resource`, `data` and `output` object.
+Can be used in these objects:

+- `resource`
+- `data`
+- `output`

 ----